The main purpose of going to work is to earn money, at least for most of us who aren’t out saving the world or curing cancer.

 Yet it can often seem like going on MC makes life a lot cheaper, especially with the many money traps lying in wait to ensnare the innocent office worker who just wants to do his job and then get the hell out of there.

-On a typical day at the office, the hapless employee encounters so many money traps he might as well be on a shopping spree.
+On a typical day at the office, the hapless corporate worker encounters so many money traps he might as well be on a shopping spree.
 Let’s have a look at the perilous journey from home to work and back.

 7:30am – Taking a cab

-When the alarm goes off, as usual you feel like dying.
-Shouldn’t have spent the entire night watching videos on YouTube or playing Candy Crush, eh?
+When the alarm goes off, as usual you find it hard to open your eyes.
+Shouldn’t have spent the entire night watching videos on Netflix or playing PUBG, eh?

-You lie in bed contemplating whether you should deliberately show up at work half an hour late just to get a bit more sleep, but decide against it since your boss hasn’t been in a good mood lately.
+You snooze the alarm.
+In your half-sleep, you lie in bed contemplating whether you should deliberately show up at work half an hour late just to get a bit more sleep, but decide against it since your boss hasn’t been in a good mood lately.

 You should be able to get a cab if you call for one now, since it’s only 7:30.
 Calling for a cab will not only buy you an extra 45 minutes of sleep but also save you from the bloodbath that is the rush hour MRT ride.